Introduction

 take data that way.

-3 ) Do not change the name of any spreadsheets; also the black columns contain
+3 ) Do not change the name of any worksheets (you can change the filename, just

-important values so don’t delete them (I thought about hiding them entirely,
+don’t delete them (I thought about hiding them entirely, but I thought

 4 ) It is a simple matter for me to write the program so that it handles multiple